A siren prompts bystanders on their way.

 (I heard a scream drowned out by drunken jeers...

 two girls flounced past with cell-phones to their ears).

 you only get the one chance in this life

 and, once that's finished, all you were is gone.

 (he just forgets it's on).
 I should complain.

 some sunny spells and just a chance of rain.

 Kevin Saving was born and still lives in the Home Counties market town of Winslow.
 He has worked in the caring professions all his adult life and trained as a psychiatric nurse at the University of Northampton.
-He has self-published two chapbooks, A Brand of Day (1994) and Rough Bearings (2005), and had an e-book collection, Miracle & Mirage, published by Caparison.
+He has published two chapbooks, A Brand of Day (1994) and Rough Bearings (2005), an e-book collection, Miracle & Mirage (Caparison, 2010), and a full volume, A Want of Absence (Lapwing, 2017).
 His work has been published in such diverse outlets as Poetry Express, The Independent on Sunday, Krax, Poetry Review and by The Happenstance press.
 His poem, 'Dog Otter', won third prize in the 2006 National Poetry Competition.
 Saving is The Recusant's most prolific reviewer.

 The Fall of Rome

 and culinary classes.